sou3mar/devops-in-practice-workshop/instructions/14-canary-release.md

 * Create a `web-canary.yml` kubernetes definition to implement canary releases
 * Update the `deploy.sh` script to deploy the canary release only
 * Create a `complete-canary.sh` script to complete the canary release rollout
-* Extend the PetClinic pipeline (using GoMatic) to add a new stage with a manual approval to complete the canary release using the above scripts
+* Extend the PetClinic pipeline to add a new stage with a manual approval to complete the canary release using the above scripts

 ## Step by Step Instructions